-Finance Leases
+Finance Lease

-FEI has finance leases related to vehicles and equipment.
+FEI has a finance lease related to equipment.

 Operating Leases

 The Corporation leases office facilities with remaining terms of 1 to 15 years.
 Most leases include renewal options with renewal terms that may extend the lease term from 1 to 15 years.
 Certain lease agreements include rental payments adjusted periodically for inflation or require the payment of real estate taxes, insurance, maintenance, or other operating expenses associated with the lease premises.